 The second church, also located on Court Street, was consecrated on Jan.
 23, 1851, at a cost of about $16,000.
 The wooden gothic structure was the design of architect Richard Upjohn of New York City.

 Trinity soon began to outgrow its fondly regarded Court Street edifice.

 Construction on the present Trinity Church building was begun on April 1, 1889.
 The cornerstone was laid July 11, 1889, and on Tuesday, Sept.
-9, 1890, the new building was consecrated by the Right Reverend Frederick Dan Huntington, then Bishop of Central New York.
+9, 1890, the new building was consecrated by the Rt.
+Rev. Frederick Dan Huntington, then Bishop of Central New York.
 Clinton F. Smith Builders, of Middlebury, Vt., was the construction company, and William Pitt Wentworth of Boston was the architect.
-Until the construction of the second and present parish house in 1912, the church’s style closely matched that of the original Trinity House, for which the same W.P.
+Until the construction of the second parish house in 1912, the church’s style closely matched that of the original Trinity House, for which the same W.P.
 Wentworth had been the architect.

 The second parish house, designed by Philadelphia (Pa.) architects Watson & Huckel, served as a social and recreational center for the entire community, and was built with an auditorium, gymnasium, bowling alleys, and swimming pool.
 A gift of Emma Flower Taylor in memory of her father, Roswell Flower, and uncle, Anson Flower, the second parish house underwent major renovation, remodeling, alterations and redecoration in 1964, at which time the chapel was also redecorated.